yvan-sraka/yvan-sraka.github.io/README.md

 I currently teach DevOps with [Nix](https://nixos.org) and Systems and Networks programming with [Rust](https://www.rust-lang.org) for Master student of [ESGI](https://www.esgi.fr) through the working group [newtype()](https://newtype.fr) of the coop [P//](https://portparallele.com).

-I plan to start this year a thesis working upstream on the [Haskell](https://www.haskell.org) compiler, more details coming soon ...

 ## Posts

 I try to monthly write about technical and artistic experiments, ideas or tricks and share my personal opinions on various topics: